 Cross-Selling – Selling a similar cleaning product or service instead of or in addition to the original service.
 For example, the customer wants their carpets steamed, but you also offer to clean their baseboards at an additional charge.

 Upselling – Adding value to the order by increasing the level, quality, or value of service in exchange for a higher fee.
 E.g., the customer’s service request is for a basic clean, but their floors are in very bad shape.
 You offer a grouting and floor stripping service with waxing on top of the basic cleaning.

 Customer engagement must stem from the goal to provide a positive customer experience.
 Most of us have had an experience where a salesperson tries to sell us something we don't need.
 As you might guess, this is bad for business.
 However, upselling doesn’t have to be about lining your pockets.
 It can, and should be, for the customer's benefit.

 Example: You're cleaning the customer's house and you notice the drains are clogged.
 You cross-sell a drain cleaning service.
 You're making more money, but the customer walks away with more value.
-Delivering that kind of value will help to combat the purported 50 percent customer loss per year faced by most cleaning companies.
+Delivering that kind of value will help to combat the purported 50 percent customer loss per year faced by most cleaning companies due to poor service.

 Takeaway: If the customer doesn’t win, don’t make the sale.
 Providing your customer with value is always more important than forcing an incremental sale.

 Any upsell must be based on customer need and how the customer benefits from increasing the value of their purchase.
 This requires that you have a deep understanding of who the customer is and what they want.
 Crew leads and team members must be trained to understand your buyer profiles, recognizing opportunities, and using an understanding of your products and services to offer more value to customers.